pysat/pysat/docs/new_instrument.rst

    inst = pysat.Instrument(platform=platform, name=name, update_files=True)

-The output provided by the list_files function that has been pulled into pysat can be inspected from within Python by checking `instrument.files.files`.
+The output provided by the list_files function that has been pulled into pysat the Instrument object above can be inspected from within Python by checking `inst.files.files`.

 **load**